Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 It is possible to hike Rainbow Mountain on your own without a tour company, but the biggest hurdle would be arranging transportation.

-The best time to hike the mountain is early in the morning when you are less likely to compete with the crowds that accumulate later into the morning.
+The best time to hike the mountain is early in the morning when you are less likely to compete with the crowds that accumulate later in the morning.

 It is important to choose a company that is one of the first to arrive to avoid the crowds.
 This means being picked up at the early hours of the morning, usually between 3:30-4am.